the1lab/1lab/src/1Lab/Univalence/SIP.lagda.md

 The difference is that `the lifted version`{.Agda ident=_≃L[_]_} lives in the same universe as `_≡_`{.Agda} for `Type ℓ`{.Agda ident=Type}.
 This is a technical concern that will help make the proof of `SIP`{.Agda} simpler.
-These are nevertheless related by a simple
+These are nevertheless related by an isomorphism:
-isomorphism:

 ```agda
 ≃[]-unlift : {S : Type ℓ₁ → Type ℓ₂} {A B : Σ S} {σ : SNS S}